 View from the look point into Connecticut at Indian Wells State Park

-In all, stopping at Inidan Wells State Park was a great walk, and I would definitely go back.
-Indian Wells state Park is a short and easy hike if you’re looking for something to do with kids or a dog.
+In all, stopping at Indian Wells State Park was a great walk, and I would definitely go back.
+Indian Wells State Park is a short and easy hike if you’re looking for something to do with kids or a dog.
 Of any of the parks, Indian Wells State Park is one of the most family friendly we have been too.